Justice (band): Cross, rise to fame (2007–2010)

 Justice's debut album, titled Cross, was released on Ed Banger Records on 11 June 2007.
 The album was released in the United States on Downtown/Ed Banger.
 The album was preceded by the D.A.N.C.E.
 EP, released on 28 May 2007, which featured the tracks "Phantom" and the band's own remix of "D.A.N.C.E.", titled "B.E.A.T".
 "D.A.N.C.E." was nominated for "Video of the Year" at the 2007 MTV Video Music Awards.
 On 1 November, Justice received the "Video Star" award at the European Music Awards in Munich and was named the Best French Act of the Year.
 Justice was chosen to do a mix for the Fabriclive series in 2008, but Fabric rejected it.
-De Rosnay said that, "[T]hey weren't ready for something like this."
+De Rosnay said that, "They weren't ready for something like this."
 Now titled "Justice Xmas Mix", the mix is available on the Internet.

-Justice appeared as a Live PA at the 2007 Parklife and festivals around Australia, the 2008 Coachella festival; the 2007 and 2008 Sónar festival in Barcelona; Fuji Rock Festival in Niigata, Japan; the Hultsfred Festival in Hultsfred, Sweden; the Oxegen festival in Kildare, Ireland; the T in the Park festival in Kinross, Scotland; the Reading and Leeds Festivals in England; the Vieilles Charrues Festival in Carhaix, France; the Roskilde Festival in Roskilde, Denmark; Pukkelpop in Belgium, at the "I LOVE TECHNO" festival in Ghent, Belgium; Dour Festival in Belgium; Rock Werchter in Belgium; the Lowlands festival and the Pinkpop festival in The Netherlands; at Tennents Vital in the Radio One Tent in Belfast; at the Phoenix Park Marquee in Dublin; and at the Festival Internacional de Benicàssim in Spain.Justice was nominated for Best Dance Recording (for "D.A.N.C.E.") and Best Electronic/Dance Album (for Cross) at the 50th Grammy Awards.
+Justice appeared as a Live PA at the 2007 Parklife and festivals around Australia, the 2008 Coachella festival; the 2007 and 2008 Sónar festival in Barcelona; Fuji Rock Festival in Niigata, Japan; the Hultsfred Festival in Hultsfred, Sweden; the Oxegen festival in Kildare, Ireland; the T in the Park festival in Kinross, Scotland; the Reading and Leeds Festivals in England; the Vieilles Charrues Festival in Carhaix, France; the Roskilde Festival in Roskilde, Denmark; Pukkelpop in Belgium, at the "I LOVE TECHNO" festival in Ghent, Belgium; Dour Festival in Belgium; Rock Werchter in Belgium; the Lowlands festival and the Pinkpop festival in The Netherlands; at Tennents Vital in the Radio One Tent in Belfast; at the Phoenix Park Marquee in Dublin; and at the Festival Internacional de Benicàssim in Spain.

+Justice was nominated for Best Dance Recording (for "D.A.N.C.E.") and Best Electronic/Dance Album (for Cross) at the 50th Grammy Awards.
 Justice released their music video for "Stress" on 1 May 2008.
 The clip features a group of youths committing acts of vandalism and harassment, wearing jackets bearing the Justice cross on the back.
-Accused in some quarters of racism for its stereotypical depiction of youths of African descent (both black and North African) from Paris' socially deprived banlieues (outer suburbs), others saw the video as a critique of the portrayal of blacks in the French media.
+Accused in some quarters of racism for its stereotypical depiction of youths of African descent (black and North African) from Paris' socially deprived banlieues (outer suburbs), others saw the video as a critique of the portrayal of blacks in the French media.
 Speaking in an interview with The Quietus, Augé said, "We were expecting some fuss obviously, but definitely not on those topics...
 If people see racism in the video, it's definitely because they might have a problem with racism; because they only see black people beating up white people, which is not what happens."